COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Experiments

 \section{Experiments}

-To illustrate the utility of the \generatorName\ generator, we designed a set of benchmark experiments that highlight its potential for studying compositional generalization in the visual domain.
-These experiments serve as examples—\generatorName\ is not limited to them.
-In the Discussion section, we suggest additional configurations and encourage the community to further explore the flexibility of \generatorName\ for other experimental setups.
+To illustrate the utility of the \generatorName\ generator, we designed a set of benchmark experiments that highlight its potential for studying compositional and systematic generalization in the visual domain.
+These experiments define the \textit{initial} benchmark for the community to beat, while also serving as illustrative examples---\generatorName\ can generate richer and more challenging tasks than those presented here.
+In the Discussion section, we outline additional configurations and encourage researchers to explore this broader task space once the current benchmark is mastered.